DarrenZal/ChatDKG/examples/langchain/README.md

 In contrast to generative QA systems such as ChatGPT, an extractive system doesn't "hallucinate", rather only extracts content from within the verifiable Knowledge Asset.
 Additionally, to extend the extractive approach, we also demonstrate an "extract & summarize" approach that takes the extracted content from the Knowledge Asset and submits it to an LLM (in this case OpenAI) to summarize.

-Additionaly, this code can turn a quesiton into a SPARQL query and run it on the DKG.
+Additionally, this code can turn a question into a SPARQL query and run it on the DKG.
 This code has been adapted to function as a FastAPI backend, serving requests from a front end, such as a chatbot web app.
 An example can be found here: https://thick-nylon-eagle.fission.app/Chat/
 The code for the front end can be found here: https://github.com/DarrenZal/Myseelia

+The repository also includes a Twitter Bot implementation in the `twitterBot` folder.
+This bot can forward tweets from users who tag it to the `app.py` application, enabling integration with Twitter conversations.

 ## Pre-requisites